joetomjob/tesladashboard/README.md

-# Vehicle Information System
+# SampleAngularSproject

 ## About
-The application "Vehicle Information System" manages the vehicle information and communicate with the vehicle through different controls.
+The application manages the information of car and communicate with the car through different controls.
 The application was built usong Angular 6 framework.
-The application is best viewed inchrome browser.
-Some of the features provided by the application are: <br />
+The application is best viewed in chrome browser.
-	> Identity - Shows information about the car nick name, VIN, vahicle databaseid and Environment.
-The data in the page are static. <br />
-	> Configuration - Configuration is the features of the car like model, color, wheels, sunroofa and dual motor.
-The data is static. <br />
-	> State of Charge - State of charge shows the charge remaining and the miles remaining for the car.
-The data in this part is dynamic.
-It changes with time based on the data available from the backend. <br />
-	> Driver State - The driver state part in the screen shows the speed, acceleration and gear information.
-The data in this page is dynamic and changes based on the data available from backend. <br />
-	> Body Controls - Body Controls - This part handles the Door, Windows, Sunroof and charge port.
-The user can open/close the windows, doors, sunroof and chargeport using the controls available in this part. <br />
-	> HVAC - The ambient temperature, external temperature and fan speed are show in this module.
-Also the user has the provision to set the target temperature and change fan speed in this section.
-The temperature values and fanspeed changes based on the values from the backend. <br />
-	> Firmware - The installed version of the software is shown in this section.
-If a new software version is installed, that installing version is also shown in this page along with the scrollbar. <br />

 The application is responsive and will not break the layout in any device (tablets / phone etc). <br />

 ## Structure
 The structure of the application is as follows